 We value great relationships.
-From our contributions that make public clouds more effective, to collaborations with like-minded tech companies, our curiosity light is always on.
-To partner with us, click here.
+From our contributions that help enterprise security and DevOps professionals see details of their network traffic in the cloud or data center, to collaborations with like-minded tech companies, our curiosity light is always on.
+Partner with us.

 Interested in learning more about Nubeva?
-Have questions about how the enterprise applies security to the applications they run in the public cloud?
-If you’re a journalist or assignment editor searching for a subject matter expert on cloud security or packet traffic, contact Nubeva communications at: email@example.com
+Have questions about how organizations use Symmetric Key Intercept to gain the visibility needed to monitor and secure network traffic?
+If you’re a journalist or assignment editor searching for a subject matter expert on SSL/TLS encryption, decryption, security, visibility or packet traffic, contact firstname.lastname@example.org

 Randy brings 20 years of technical and management leadership in cloud, security, storage and networking fields to Nubeva – his third startup venture.
 Previously, he led computer data storage firm Panzura, securing a $58 million round of funding supported by four of Silicon Valley's top venture capital firms.
 Randy also was part of the founding team at Aruba Networks, which became the leader in enterprise Wi-Fi security.
 Aruba filed for IPO in 2007 and was acquired by HP Enterprise in 2015 for $3 billion.
 In addition, Randy led the development of SSL security and load balancing software at Alteon WebSystems, which was acquired by Nortel Networks for $7.8 billion.